Finishing your senior year of high school and thinking about starting a career in welding in Texas?

 3. How Many Years Does a Welding Certification Last?

-To keep the welding certification current, you would need to submit a Certification Maintenance form every six months.
-As long as you are still performing the same welding skills and an employer can verify you are still qualified, you can keep a valid certification card.
+To keep the welding certification current, you must submit a Certification Maintenance form every six months.
+If you are still performing the same welding skills and an employer can verify you are still qualified, you can keep a valid certification card.

 4. Can You Get Certified in Welding without Going to School?